Ava Vitali: 2015–2017, 2020–2025

 In November 2020, Ava returns to Salem, alive and working with Philip Kiriakis (Jay Kenneth Johnson).
 It is revealed that Ava was revived by Wilhelm Rolf (William Utay)'s formula that brings the dead back to life.
 She tells Kristen DiMera (Stacy Haiduk) that she pulled herself out of the fire at the lab back in 2018.
 She reunites with her son, Tripp Dalton (Lucas Adams) after she catches Allie Horton (Lindsay Arnold)—who has accused him of raping her in London—holding him at gun point.
 Later, Kayla has Ava arrested for her kidnapping; in-exchange for dropping the charges, Ava agrees to not press attempted murder charges against Joey, allowing him to be released from prison.
-Ava then meets with her other son, Charlie Dale (Mike Manning), who is working as an intern for Titan Enterprises in order to keep an eye on Phillip and Xander Kiriakis (Paul Telfer) per his mother's instructions.
+Ava then meets with her other son, Charlie Dale (Mike Manning), who is working as an intern for Titan Enterprises to keep an eye on Phillip and Xander Kiriakis (Paul Telfer) per his mother's instructions.
 When Ava discovers it was Charlie and not Tripp who raped Allie, she confronts him with the truth.
 Scared, Charlie confesses his crimes and knocks her unconscious.
 Charlie is later murdered by Jan Spears (Heather Lindell), who wants to frame her enemy, Belle Black (Martha Madison), for the crime.
 Ava later starts a relationship with Rafe Hernandez (Galen Gering), which his sister, Gabi Hernandez (Camila Banus), disapproves of.
 Rafe later cheats on Ava with his ex Nicole Walker (Arianne Zucker), and Ava subsequently receives a package from Kristen (who is hiding at a convent) containing a mask of Sarah Horton which Ava gives to Xander's girlfriend Gwen so she can manipulate him.
 Ava then invites Rafe and Nicole to dinner, even as Rafe suspects that Ava has framed him for planting evidence in two separate police investigations.